 Who Are Michal's Favorite Actors?

-Marilyn Monroe, Robert DeNiro, Cate Blanchett, Daniel Day Lewis, Ed Harris, Paul Giamatti, Kate Winslet, Paul Dano, Amy Adams, Marion Cotillard, Julianne Moore, Annette Bening, Carrie Mulligan, Ryan Gosling
+Marilyn Monroe, Robert DeNiro, Cate Blanchett, Daniel Day Lewis, Ed Harris, Paul Giamatti, Kate Winslet, Paul Dano, Amy Adams, Marion Cotillard, Julianne Moore, Annette Bening, Carey Mulligan, Ryan Gosling

 What Are Michal's Favorite Movies?